erssbora/jhelper-tutorials/spring-framework/spring-application-context-aware/README.md

-# Obtaining the ApplicationContext in bean using the ApplicationContextAware
+# Obtaining the ApplicationContext in a bean using the ApplicationContextAware
 ***